smathur-splunk/workshops/docs/index.md

 Welcome!

-This website features 4 workshops as an extension of the main Splunk Observability workshops found at [signalfx.github.io/observability-workshop](https://signalfx.github.io/observability-workshop/latest).
+This website features three workshops as an extension of the main Splunk Observability workshops found at [signalfx.github.io/observability-workshop](https://signalfx.github.io/observability-workshop/latest).

 Featured workshops: